Ertingel/JPCards/README.md

 JPCards can be downloaded [here](https://github.com/Ertingel/JPCards/raw/main/JPCards.colpkg).

 > [!IMPORTANT]
-> JPCards does not work on AnkiWeb.
+> Text input on JPCards does not work on AnkiWeb.

 ### Install